Solo Traveler Photo Tips | Taking Photos When You Travel Alone

 Looking for solo traveler photo tips?

-When my mother was still alive she used to always say, “Please take a photo of yourself wherever you are!!
+When my mother was still alive she used to always say, “Arnette, please take a photo of yourself wherever you are!!
 How do we know if you’re really there?”
-I don’t usually like taking photos of myself but lately, I have been including myself in my photos.
+Normally I feel like an idiot taking photos of myself.
+But lately, I have been including myself in my photos.
 Perhaps this is in honour of my late mother…I’m not sure.
 Perhaps a little bit of “photo or it didn’t happen”.
-I thought it was time to share some solo traveller photo tips and gear recommendations for those travelling alone who want to take photos of themselves.
+I thought it was time to share some solo traveler photo tips and gear recommendations for those travelling alone who want to take photos of themselves.

 The most important part of taking good photos when you are a solo traveller is your gear.
 Lately, I have been toting my tripod and shooting with my mirrorless camera as well as using my GoPro.